InsightsGovernance

 A delicate balance exists.
 The sitting CEO must be involved in developing internal successors, but they cannot own the process.
 It is the Board's duty to select the next leader.
 We advise boards to explicitly include "Succession Planning" in the CEO's annual performance goals.
 If they aren't building a bench, they aren't doing their job.

-Ready to brief your next board search?
+Ready to build your next board?